 The Stanford Brain Tumor Center combines multidisciplinary clinical care and a strong research program in an effort to facilitate rapid transfer of basic scientific findings into clinical protocols for patients with tumors of the brain, skull base and spine.
 The Center has innovative clinical initiatives organized under the auspices of the Stanford Neuro-Oncology Program; the Stanford Pediatric Brain Tumor Program, the Stanford Skull Base Surgery Program, the Stanford Tumor Radiosurgery Program, the Stanford Spinal Tumor Program and the Stanford Neuro-Endocrinology Program.

 Diseases treated in the Center include both benign and malignant tumors of the brain, spinal cord, skull base, and spine in adults and children.
-Targeted pathologies include primary parenchymal tumors (including gliomas, craniopharyngiomas, germ cell tumors, and lymphomas), metastatic tumors (including parenchymal, leptomenngeal, and osseous lesions) and tumors of the skull base (including meningiomas, osseous and cartilagenous tumors, pituitary adenomas, acoustic neuromas and glomus tumors).
+Targeted pathologies include primary parenchymal tumors (including gliomas, craniopharyngiomas, germ cell tumors, and lymphomas), metastatic tumors (including parenchymal, leptomeningeal, and osseous lesions) and tumors of the skull base (including meningiomas, osseous and cartilaginous tumors, pituitary adenomas, acoustic neuromas and glomus tumors).